 DSLRs

 DSLRs are fantastic for taking photos but for technical reasons don’t perform as well as mirrorless cameras when it comes to shooting video.
-Cheaper DSLRs are usually limited to [email protected] and their viewfinders get blocked by their mirror when recording.
-High-end ones like the Canon EOS 1D can take [email protected] footage, but you end up paying an unnecessary premium for the luxury.
+Cheaper DSLRs are usually limited to 1080p@30fps and their viewfinders get blocked by their mirror when recording.
+High-end ones like the Canon EOS 1D can take 4K@60fps footage, but you end up paying an unnecessary premium for the luxury.
 Lastly, they’re heavy and cumbersome compared to mirrorless options.

 • Same pros as mirrorless cameras